chuchiy/phpex/README.md

 ## The Cycle Object

-Request handler only has a parameter: an all-in-one $cycle object.
+Request handler only has a parameter: an all-in-one `$cycle` object.
 Cycle object can be used to:
 1. Get input parameters
 2. Dependency Injection & Service Container
 3. Wrapper for PSR-7 compatible HTTP Request/Response and handy object for request/response process

 ### Parameters

-You can get path/cookie/post/get parameters by using \$cycle->want('arg') and \$cycle->get('arg').
-ArrayAccess like \$cycle\["args"\], isset(\$cycle\["args"\]) is also available.
+You can get path/cookie/post/get parameters by using `$cycle->want('arg')` and `$cycle->get('arg')`.
+ArrayAccess like `$cycle["args"]`, `isset($cycle["args"])` is also available.

-\$cycle->want will thrown InvaidArgumentException if the parameter name is not found. \$cycle->get all accept a second \$default(null if not set) parameter to return $default when parameter name is not found.
+`$cycle->want` will thrown InvaidArgumentException if the parameter name is not found. `$cycle->get` all accept a second `$default`(null if not set) parameter to return `$default` when parameter name is not found.

 ### Dependency Injection & Service Container

-Plugin/Request handler use \$cycle to inject and get service.
+Plugin/Request handler use `$cycle` to inject and get service.
 You can use inject/register method to inject a callable to a service name.

 The difference between inject and register is:

-..If you use inject, everytime you use \$cycle->srvname the relevant callable will be called and you get the return.
+If you use inject, everytime you use `$cycle->srvnam`e the relevant callable will be called and you get the return.

-..If you use register, the callable will only be called at the first time, and the result will be cached, you will always get the same result in latter \$cycle->srvname.
+If you use register, the callable will only be called at the first time, and the result will be cached, you will always get the same result in latter `$cycle->srvname`.

 Use callable for injection give your ability of lazy initialization, the service is create only when you actual use it.